memgraph/memgraph/tests/mgbench/README.md

 At the moment, support for graph databases is limited.
 To run the benchmarks, the graph database must support Cypher query language and the Bolt protocol.

-Using Cypher ensures that executed queries are identical or similar on every supported system.
-Possible differences are noted in [database notes](#database-notes).
-A single C++ client queries all database systems, and it is based on the Bolt protocol.
+Using Cypher ensures that executed queries are identical or similar as possible on every supported system.
+A single C++ client queries database systems (Currently, Neo4j and Memgraph), and it is based on the Bolt protocol.
 Using a single client ensures minimal performance penalties from the client side and ensures fairness across different vendors.

 If your database supports the given requirements, feel free to contribute and add your database to mgBench.
 If your database does not support the mentioned requirements, follow the project because support for other languages and protocols in graph database space will be added.